Bonapartenykus: Size and distinguishing traits

 Bonapartenykus was a large alvarezsaur, measuring 2.5–3.3 m long and weighing 43–72 kg.

-Agnolin et al. (2012) diagnosed Bonapartenykus based on the presence of spinopostzygapophyseal laminae that end abruptly above the postzygapophyses of the mid-dorsal vertebrae; the underside portion of the coracoid being strongly deflected towards the middle and decorated with delicate but abundant grooves as in Xixianykus; fused scapulocoracoids as in Ceratonykus; scapula with a very wide notch on the posterior margin of the bone; and a fused ilium and pubis.
+Bonapartenykus can be distinguished from other alvarezsauroids based on the presence of spinopostzygapophyseal laminae that end abruptly above the postzygapophyses of the mid-dorsal vertebrae; the underside portion of the coracoid being strongly deflected towards the middle and decorated with delicate but abundant grooves as in Xixianykus; fused scapulocoracoids as in Ceratonykus; scapula with a very wide notch on the posterior margin of the bone; and a fused ilium and pubis.
+Other autapomorphies of the taxon include an enlarged ischial peduncle of the pubis and the presence of a concave triangular surface located medially on the distal pubic shaft.

 Postcrania

 The mid-dorsal vertebrae has diapophyses and parapophyses that are worn, with the former lacking its distal ends.
 As in other alvarezsaurids, the centrum of the mid-dordsal vertebrae lack pleurocoels.
 Unlike Haplocheirus and Patagonykus, the centrum has a cranial articular surface that is deeply concave with a sharp bony margin that surrounds it, which might be procoelous.
 The neural spine is proportionally taller than in Mononykini, but also resembles the condition seen in basal alvarezsauroids such as Haplocheirus.
 As in Mononykus and Patagonykus, both the prespinal and postspinal fossae are very deep.
 A unique feature of Bonapartenykus is the spinopostzygapophyseal laminae ending abruptly above the rear margin of the postzygapophyses.
 The mid-dorsal vertebrae has neural canals that are wide and prezygapophyses that shows a subcircular contour and a shallow concavity at its caudal margin.
 As in Patagonykus, the parapophyses connect to the margins of the cranial articular surface through a small ridge and the diapophyses connect to the parapophyses by a deep ridge.
 The centrodiapophyseal lamina was craniocaudally wider than in other alvarezsaurids, based on the preserved portions.
 The postzygapophyses are ellipsoidal in contour in dorsal view and show a notched caudal margin.
 The postzygapophyses are transversely wide and craniocaudally shortened, but lacks a lateroventral projection.